Tamulur/MovementExperiments/Readme.txt

 	Stroboscopic view when you move or turn.
 It strobes by showing x frames in a row, then showing darkness for y frames in a row.
 To decrease/increase x (shown frames), press 7 and 8.
 To decrease/increase y (black frames), press 9 and 0.

 I get much less simulator sickness in both the Canvas and the 3rd person modes.
 The canvas mode is a bit more immersive, but the 3rd person mode lets me assume the avatar's identity more.
-Stroboscopic view doesn't work for me, maybe because it doesn't darken the entire screen all at once for some reason but only partly (vsync issue, timewarp or something?).

 Credits: